skuzzymiglet/asl/README.md

 ### Installation

+Just `pip install asl_screenlapse`

 ### How to use

-Run `asl` at bootup, with a cronjob, Autostart, etc. It will take screenshots at intervals, but if more than a certaing time is between them (i.e. different session), asl will create a new numbered folder.
-Whenever you want, run `asl-timelapse` to create timelapses.
+Daemonization is flexible.
+Run `asl` at bootup, with DE Autostart, WM config, systemd service, etc. It will take screenshots in `$HOME/asl-scrots` at intervals, but if more than a certain time passes between them (i.e. different boot), it will create a new numbered folder.

+Whenever you want, run `asl-timelapse` to create timelapses in `$HOME/asl-summaries`, named according to folder number and in the WEBM format.

 ### Example output

 ![example](asl-example.gif)

 See also `asl-example.webm`

+### Quirks

++ The non-`pip` dependency of `ffmpeg`, with no way to specify it in `setup.py`
++ The usage of `os.system()`
++ The `ffmpeg` command being written for Linux, so it doesn't work on Windows

 ### Todo